jbrry/ud_folder/README.md

 ### Instructions

+Using UDPipe to tokenize, tag and parse the data:

 - To get the UD 2.2 treebanks run `get_data.sh`
 - To create a folder for each treebank and convert the CoNLLU test file back to text run `create_test_text_file.sh`
 - To use UDPipe to predict on the test.txt files to generate UDPipe predcited CoNLLU files run `udpipe_test.sh`
+- To finish the remaining models which include the PUD cases run `low_resource.sh`
 - To remove new treebanks which were released in v2.2 and were not part of the 2018 shared task run `remove_new_tbs.sh`.

+Afterwards, we want to check the accuracy of on the test files to make sure they are as close as possible to the ones used in the shared task.

+(tbc)

 ### Work in progress